citr0net/citr0mods/README.md

 # citr0mods
 > [!WARNING]
-> v3 just released and is not fully tested.
+> v3.1 just released and is not fully tested.
 Please report all issues!

 A modification to [end-4 dotfiles](https://github.com/end-4/dots-hyprland/) that gives some special keybinds to the user.
-The script fully handles modifying the hyprland configurations and adding entries to the keybinds screen.
+The script also disables mouse acceleration (if you want) The script fully handles modifying the hyprland configurations and adding entries to the keybinds screen.

+## Features:
+* Disable Mouse Acceleration
+* Add keybinds to open commonly used apps in their own workspaces

 > [!IMPORTANT]
 > Yes, I know I used python for this.
 I am currently learning python and need the experience.